 Before beginning his coaching career, Holly played on the Association of Volleyball Professionals (AVP) Pro Beach Qualifier Tour in 2006 and 2007.
 He competed in a number of AVP Open tournaments, including the AVP Louisville Open, the AVP Cincinnati Open and the AVP Cuervo Gold Crown Fort Lauderdale Open.

-Holly graduated from Rhode Island College in 1993, and he also owns a J.D. from New York Law School.
-Immediately after college, he served as an attorney and partner at Klestadt & Winters, LLP in New York for ten years.
-He is also a 2014 candidate for an M.A. in Coaching and Athletic Administration from Concordia University.
+A native of Ashaway, Rhode Island, Holly earned his bachelor's degree in philosophy and communications from Rhode Island College in 1993, and completed his Juris Doctorate from New York Law School in 1996.
+Immediately after college, he served as an attorney and partner at Klestadt & Winters, LLP in New York for a decade.